overview of virtual reality, vr, and stereoscopic image recording and viewing.

-recording devices are still rare in 2023.
+consumer recording devices are still quite rare in 2024.

 box cameras